Birtley, Tyne and Wear

-Birtley is a town and unparished area in the Metropolitan Borough of Gateshead, in Tyne and Wear, England.
+Birtley is a town in the Metropolitan Borough of Gateshead, in Tyne and Wear, England.
 It is situated to the south of Gateshead and is conjoined to Chester-le-Street across the county boundary in County Durham.

 Until 1974, Birtley and the adjoining areas of Barley Mow, Vigo and Portobello were part of Chester-le-Street Rural District under County Durham until being moved into Tyne and Wear under the Borough of Gateshead.
 It forms an urban area with nearby Chester-le-Street, Washington, Houghton le Spring, Hetton le Hole and Sunderland as part of Wearside.
 Birtley was a civil parish with a parish council (which also covered the adjoining neighbourhoods) until 1 April 2006, after a local referendum agreed to abolish it.
 The former parish had a population of 11,377 in 2001.
 The ward of Birtley in the Gateshead MBC had a population of 8,367 in the 2011 Census.

+In September 2024, Prince William visited Birtley as a visit to Birtley Swimming Centre for its reopening.

 Elisabethville

-Elisabethville was a sovereign Belgian area of Birtley housing Belgian refugees, who worked at the Royal Ordnance Factory during World War I. It was a community of 6000 residents who were accommodated in a mixture of hostels and cottages.
-When the war ended and the inhabitants were largely repatriated, it was occupied by people of British and other nationalities before its demolition and replacement with more permanent housing.
-Its history is told in the book The Birtley Belgians.
+Elisabethville was a sovereign Belgian area of Birtley housing Belgian refugees, known as The Birtley Belgians, who worked at the Royal Ordnance Factory during World War I. It was a community of 6000 residents who were accommodated in a mixture of hostels and cottages.

+When the war ended and the inhabitants were largely repatriated, it was occupied by people of British and other nationalities, before its demolition and replacement with more permanent housing.

 Angel of the North

-Antony Gormley's famous Angel of the North, completed in February 1998, is on high ground at the site of the baths of the old 'Betty Ann Pit' at Eighton Lodge, Gateshead, to the north of Birtley.
+Antony Gormley's famous Angel of the North sculpture, completed in February 1998, is on high ground at the site of the baths of the old 'Betty Ann Pit' at Eighton Lodge, Gateshead, to the north of Birtley.